MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/quick-start.md

 Clicking on a Parallel Path button will open a new graph where the path can be edited.
 This is very similar to a step group, with the difference that there can be multiple parallel paths and they are all executed at the same time.
 Like with step groups, it is possible to return to the main process by clicking the root chapter on the top left of the process editor.

 The buttons next to a parallel path let you make the path optional, rename it or delete it.
-Non-optional paths are displayed with the continuous arrow icon, while the interrupted arrow icon denotes that a path is optional.
+Non-optional paths are displayed with the continuous arrow icon, while the interrupted arrow icon denotes a path that is optional.

 When all non-optional paths have finished execution, the node ends execution as well.
 All optional paths are immediately interrupted.
-It can be useful to create optional paths to display looping animations, recurring hints and so on - they can even be endless loops, as they will be interrupted anyway when the step ends.
+It can be useful to create optional paths to display looping animations, recurring hints and so on - they can even be endless loops without an exit point, as they will be interrupted anyway when the step ends.

 The "+" button at the bottom lets you add more parallel paths.
-There is no theoretical limit to the number of paths in a parallel execution node, but performance might suffer.
+There is no theoretical limit to the number of paths in a parallel execution node, but a too high number might impact performance.

 ##### End Chapter